l7mp/learning-go/99-labs/02-webapps/README.md

 ## A basic web service in Go

 One of the greatest strengths of Go lies in the its suitability for developing web applications.
 It has a HTTP server as part of the standard library, offers great performance, and it is easy to deploy as a container into Kubernetes.
-This exercise will walk you through building a basic "hello-world" web application with Go, which we will deploying into Kubernetes later.
+This exercise will walk you through building a basic "hello-world" web application with Go.

 ### A Go web server

-The below simple Go program will open a HTTP port at 8080, listen to HTTP queries on the path `/` and respond with the standard greeting `Hello, world!`.
+The below simple Go program will open an HTTP server at port 8080, listen to HTTP queries on the path `/`, and respond with the usual greeting `Hello, world!`.

 ``` go
 package main